5:00am PT by Jackie Strause

 Orange Is the New Black had a lot to say about freedom, time and the current climate with its supersized finale — aptly titled "Be Free."

 Jenji Kohan's prison dramedy ended its sixth season (which bowed Friday on Netflix) with a game-changing twist for the show's most dedicated viewers: leading inmate Piper Chapman (played by Taylor Schilling) was let out of prison on early release.
-Despite having eight months left on her prison sentence, Piper was pushed to the top of Litchfield's inmate release pile and she gained her freedom back in the final moments of the 84-minute finale.
+Despite having five months left on her prison sentence, Piper was pushed to the top of Litchfield's inmate release pile and she gained her freedom back in the final moments of the 84-minute finale.

 Her season-six ending stood in stark contrast to the devastating sentences handed down to two non-white, less privileged inmates: Taystee Jefferson (Danielle Brooks) was convicted for the murder of corrections officer Desi Piscatella (Brad William Henke) — one she didn't commit — and will now be serving a life sentence; and Blanca Flores (Laura Gomez) is being transferred to an immigration detention center after mistakenly believing that she, too, was getting out on early release.